 Written by Phillip Joshua

 Welcome to our first "behind the scenes" blog on our new website!
-CameraPro produces catalogues bi-annually, and for our Christmas 2017 catalogue we wanted to create a truly festive image and shoot this ourselves in house - using gear from our showroom, and an empty room as the location, we set out to create a Christmassy image for our catalogue cover.
+CameraPro produces catalogues bi-annually, and for our Christmas 2017 catalogue we wanted to create a truly festive image and shoot this ourselves in the house - using gear from our showroom, and an empty room as the location, we set out to create a Christmassy image for our catalogue cover.

 Keep reading to discover how we set up the shot, dressed the scene and what gear was used for the shoot!

-As a photographer in an over saturated market it can be hard to continually come up with great photos...
+As a photographer in an oversaturated market it can be hard to continually come up with great photos...
 One of the biggest advantages you can give yourself when working for a client on a tight time frame is preparation.

 Preparation is the key to a successful shoot.
 You should prepare and plan your shoots as if you are going to fail.
 Now, you might consider this a strange statement, but hear me out.
 If you can plan ahead and counter every situation that might go wrong, then you set yourself up for the greatest chance of success.
 Whether it’s simply bringing spare batteries and memory cards or being able to counter one of your studio lights failing with an extra light or small flash if need be.
-It will always benefit you to be over prepared and carry extra gear you may not need - better to have it on hand on not need to use it, than be stuck in a tricky situation on location, wishing you'd brought along that extra lens, battery or light stand.
+It will always benefit you to be over-prepared and carry the extra gear you may not need - better to have it on hand on not need to use it, than be stuck in a tricky situation on location, wishing you'd brought along that extra lens, battery or light stand.

 This will also help you maintain professionalism in front of your clients and models.
 With models, where possible, look to have everything set up before they arrive so they can go straight into the shoot without needing to wait for you to finish setting up - being prepared and organised will hopefully lead you to future collaborations.

 I do have to admit this is all made easier when you are shooting next to a camera store where you have full access to equipment!
 Although I still needed to go in with a solid idea of what the outcome would be and like most shoots photographers do, I had a tight time frame.
 This included building a set from scratch in an empty room and a brief of Christmas theme from our marketing manager.
-The biggest challenge here was turning a ‘cool’ empty and stark room into a ‘warm’ inviiteng and cosy living room with limited props on hand, and a limited amount of time to acheive the desired shot.
+The biggest challenge here was turning a ‘cool’ empty and stark room into a ‘warm’ inviting and cosy living room with limited props on hand, and a limited amount of time to achieve the desired shot.

-Here is what the space looked like before we moved in the props and set up the lighting - As you can see, not the most inspiring space to work with!
+Here is what space looked like before we moved in the props and set up the lighting - As you can see, not the most inspiring space to work with!

 Creating a warm living room Christmas scene in a blank room with cool Fluorescent lighting was a challenge.
 To combat this, I packed in as many fillers as possible in both the foreground and background to cover all the negative space.
 The floor needed to be eliminated.
 This was covered with the couch, presents (unfortunately empty boxes - not presents for me) and the same with the wall - covering it using a large picture.
 We then added a Christmas tree and festive lights and decorations.